Mounting Solar Panels On A Tiled Roof: All You Need To Know

 MC4 connector close-up under a solar panel and near a roof rail.

 Cables running under a solar panel.
-MC4 Connectors are easy to handle even in tight or awkward spaces.
+MC4 Connectors are easy to handle, even in tight or awkward spaces.

 Use a Scaffold